davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

     }
   ```

-- Refactoring the Class Header: Back in your `MyArrayList` class, you need to update the class header so that it accepts a generic type.
+- Back in your `MyArrayList` class, you need to update the class header so that it accepts a generic type.
 We will name this type `E`.
 If you need a reminder on this syntax, click on the button below.

   ```java
   public class MyArrayList<E> implements MyList<E> {